LumeWeb/promster/README.md

 * EVALUATION_INTERVAL time between record rules and alerts evaliation
 * RETENTION_TIME time during which the data will be stored

-* REGISTRY_ETCD_URL etcd URLs to connect to get or register Promster nodes
-* REGISTRY_ETCD_BASE base path inside etcd for the service dir
-* REGISTRY_SERVICE name of the service used to register nodes on this level
-* REGISTRY_TTL expiration time of an entry in ETCD when registering nodes
-* if REGISTRY_* ENVs are not defined, no sharding of targets will take place so that all instances will scrape all targets

 * RECORD_RULE_1_NAME metric name that will receive contents for expr 1. where '1' maybe any sequential number for multiple rules creation
 * RECORD_RULE_1_EXPR expression/query that will generate contents to the metric